 Nikki is first generation American on her father’s side.
 Her paternal family lives in Santiago, Chile.
 She is third generation American on her mother’s side and they are French-Canadian.

 When not working, Nikki is building websites and writing.
 She has wrapped up her new fantasy novel for NANOWRIMO, Books for the Living, and is currently writing sequels to This Red Fire (Launch Pad Competition Top 10 Pick) and Girls Who Wear Glasses.
-This Red Fire (Inkshares, Winter 2019) has been optioned by Stampede Ventures and the screenplay is being written by Freddie Skov (Madhouse Entertainment).
+This Red Fire (Inkshares, 2019) has been optioned by Stampede Ventures and the screenplay is being written by Freddie Skov (Madhouse Entertainment).
 Her YA novel, Young Nation received an Honorable Mention from the Launch Pad Competition.
 Nikki’s favorite book of all time is, The Complete Sherlock Holmes.
 She prefers to live in the country and is a new aunt to a potential bookworm.

 Nicolina is represented by United Talent Agency and Behr Abramson Levy, LLP.
 She is a member of the Women’s Fiction Writers Association.